-Readmission Process
+Readmission Process (UAS policy)

-- 1. Students who leave the major for any reason for two consecutive semesters will be required to appear before the Undergraduate Academic Standards Committee. - 2.
-Students who are re-admitted after 2nd semester level courses will be required to enroll in the NRSE 4300 Skills Validation to refresh clinical skills.
+- 1. Students who leave the major for any reason for two consecutive semesters will be required to appear before the Undergraduate Academic Standards Committee. - Students who are re-admitted after 2nd semester level courses will be required to enroll in the NRSE 4300 Skills Validation to refresh clinical skills.
 Individualized learning contracts will be developed based on needed skills. - 3.
 NRSE 4300 is required for students who are out progression, who are taking courses out of curriculum sequence due to non-progression, or who are enrolled in a didactic component without being enrolled in a clinical component.
 Successful completion of NRSE 4300 is required for students to progress into the next clinical course as scheduled per curriculum guidelines.

-Revised: Undergraduate Academic Standards Committee 2/17

-Approved: Faculty Council 05/11/14

-Approved: Undergraduate Academic Standards Committee 2/17

-Approved: Undergraduate Faculty 03/13/17
+Revised: Undergraduate Academic Standards Committee 2/17 Approved: Faculty Council 05/11/14 Approved: Undergraduate Academic Standards Committee 2/17 Approved: Undergraduate Faculty 03/13/17 Reviewed by Undergraduate Programs 08/15/18

-Student Appeals Process - Readmission Following Suspension or Dismissal from the Program
+Student Appeals Process - Readmission Following Suspension or Dismissal from the Program ^(UAS policy)